karmagamer/MemoryGameDemo/README.md

 ## Memory Game Node Js Application

 Live demo available on heroku and AWS.
+Install locally by following the steps provided at the end.

 https://cryptic-wildwood-82095.herokuapp.com/